Public Sector Digital Transformation:

 Essential FAQs on Low-code Platforms for Councils

-16th October 2024
+16th October 2025

 Today, low-code development seems unstoppable.
 Forrester is predicting that the market for low-code and digital process automation will surge from $13.2 billion in 2023 to $30 billion in 2028.
 It reports that 87% of enterprise developers are using low-code platforms for at least some of their development work.

 UK councils are benefiting too, as part of their public sector digital transformation.
-Low-code platforms enable them to improve workflows and roll out new digital services – without having to rely on third-party vendors, or spending out on programmers.
+Low-code platforms enable them to improve workflows and roll out new digital services – without having to rely on third-party vendors – or spending out on programmers.
 The beauty of low-code is its ability to allow business analysts and other colleagues across councils to design, create, fine-tune and launch apps and other services quickly.
 We explored the advantages of low-code for public sector digital transformation in a recent blog.

-However, be aware that low-code platforms can vary enormously.
-Choosing one requires extra care.
-Here are four important questions for councils to ask.
+Here are four important questions for councils to ask:

 Q1: Is the platform truly low-code?